ashrafeesa/PRODIGY_DS_01/README.md

 <img width="742" alt="DS_Task_1" src="https://github.com/ashrafeesa/PRODIGY_DS_01/assets/143039004/d8c0515e-42bc-498e-b747-36ed0c0ba6ff">

-<p>Welcome to my submission for Task 1 of the Data Science Internship at <code> Prodigy Infotech </code> .
+<p dir="outo">Welcome to my submission for Task 1 of the Data Science Internship at <code> Prodigy Infotech </code> .
 In this task, I have performed Exploratory Data Analysis (EDA) on a dataset provided, focusing on creating a visualization to represent the distribution of a categorical or continuous variable.</p>

 # Dataset
 The dataset used for this task is <a href="https://github.com/kindo-tk/PRODIGY_DS_01/blob/main/worldpopulationdata.csv"> world_population_dataset</a>.
 This dataset contains records of population from the year 2001 to 2022.